 It’s hard to put into words exactly how I felt at that minute, for the next several minutes, and for the next few days.
 There was so much that was unknown to me, even as a physician, and it was these unknowns that made it so incredibly frightening.
 How bad was it?
 How far had it spread?
 Will I recover?
 And through all the unknown and unanswerable questions, the pervading thought running through my head was, I have two young children who need me and who I want to see grow up.

-That evening, my support team (my family, Jaime, and her husband) came to my apartment, and we mobilized.
+That evening, my support team (my family and Jaime) came to my apartment, and we mobilized.
 We got names of breast surgeons, we made appointments, and together, we moved forward.
 A few days later, I had an MRI that suggested the tumor was localized to the breast.
 I found out that my receptor status was positive.
 (Breast cancers that are positive for estrogen and progesterone receptors have a better prognosis and respond to a medication called Tamoxifen, which can be used to lower a recurrence.)
 I was scheduled to undergo surgery with an excellent physician at Memorial Sloan Kettering.

 I was given the option for a lumpectomy, a right-sided mastectomy, or double mastectomy.
 Although my surgeon eloquently explained that it was a very small tumor and I could undergo a small surgery, I had already made up my mind to go for the bilateral or double mastectomy.
 I mean, they weren’t real to begin with!
 At least this way, I didn’t have to go for frequent imaging of any remaining breast tissue.
 The last decision came down to the nipples, to take them or to leave them.
 Although for cosmetic reasons, keeping them would be a plus, I decided to part with them as well.
 After all, I’m a doctor not a breast model…